Erebus Tau Alpha

 "Too early to say."

 The cover of night would both cloak them from enemy eyes and ensure that the castle itself would be mostly empty.
 They were counting on the castle's protections being the same as they were during the school year, especially as they were so close to the start of the term; once Scott bypassed the powerful outer wards, they should be able to move about freely, like usual.
-The Marauder's Map would provide all the information needed to go about undetected, if it were at all possible.
-Harry could only hope there weren't Death Eaters at the school.
-He couldn't bring himself to believe that there wouldn't be any.
+The Marauder's Map would provide all the information needed to go undetected, if it were at all possible.

 Harry glanced over at Scott, wondering if the Kharadjai was thinking similar thoughts now that the school was near.
 The trees outside were beginning to look familiar in their shapes and patterns.
 But if Scott was worried, it didn't show.

-"Could be an army at Hogwarts," Harry said, trying to gauge if that bothered Scott.
-No reaction. "...But I guess this is all familiar to you, huh."
+"Could be anything out there," Harry said, trying to gauge if that bothered Scott.
+No reaction. "…But I guess this isn't much to you, huh."

 Scott shrugged.
 "Not entirely."